A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: An EHR-based Study of Weight Loss Following Bariatric Surgery

-On the basis of these data, one might choose to estimate and report common a effect for bariatric surgery on 3 year relative weight change, in comparison to non-surgical patients.
-Though formal details are deferred until Section \ref{sec:application}, such an approach produced estimates of -19.8\% (-19.9\%, -19.6\%) for surgery overall, with corresponding estimates of -23.1\% (-23.3\%, -22.9\%) for RYGB and -16.3\% (-16.6\%, -16.1\%) and SG, in close agreement with estimates of -23.5\% and -16.7\% reported by \cite{arterburn2020}, respectively.
-These summaries, however, do not acknowledge the potential for variation across calendar time, and thus do not offer any insight into possible temporal variation in the effectiveness of bariatric surgery.
+Towards quantifying the relative benefits of surgery versus no surgery, the standard way forward would be to estimate and report a common effect across calendar time, for example, on 3-year relative weight change.
+Though formal details are deferred until Section \ref{sec:application}, such an approach produces estimates of -19.8\% (-19.9\%, -19.6\%) for surgery overall, with corresponding estimates of -23.1\% (-23.3\%, -22.9\%) for RYGB and -16.3\% (-16.6\%, -16.1\%) for SG.
+Note, these are in close agreement with estimates of -23.5\% and -16.7\% reported by Arterburn et al.~\cite{arterburn2020}, respectively.
+While such summaries have appeal, particularly for communication to broad audiences, they may conceal meaningful changes in the effectiveness of bariatric surgery over calendar time, whether due to evolving surgical techniques, shifting patient populations, or perhaps both.

-Figure \ref{fig:surg_dist} summarizes the distribution of several key covariates among eligible bariatric patients across the 84 target trials (i.e., across calendar time).
-Notably, the distribution of several effect modifiers highlighted by \cite{arterburn2020} (age, BMI, race, and diabetes status) varies meaningfully across time of surgery.
-For example, the mean BMI of patients undergoing bariatric surgery in a given calendar month declines from 47.5 kg/m$^2$ in January 2005 to 43.8 kg/m$^2$ in December 2011, with monthly averages ranging between 42.9 kg/m$^2$ and 49.6 kg/m$^2$.
+Towards gaining preliminary insight, Figure \ref{fig:surg_dist} summarizes the distribution of several key covariates among eligible bariatric patients across the 84 target trials (i.e., across calendar time).
+Notably, the distribution of several effect modifiers highlighted by Arterburn et al.~\cite{arterburn2020} (age, BMI, race, and diabetes status) varies meaningfully across calendar time.
+For example, mean BMI of patients undergoing bariatric surgery in a given calendar month declines from 47.5 kg/m$^2$ in January 2005 to 43.8 kg/m$^2$ in December 2011, with monthly averages ranging between 42.9 kg/m$^2$ and 49.6 kg/m$^2$.
 Accordingly, any attempt to study how the effect of bariatric surgery may have changed over the course of the study period should acknowledge and account for this covariate shift.
 A similar figure displaying covariate shift for non-surgical patients is available in the Supplementary Materials (Figure S1).